Sandy Ferrell – Camp Director

 Melinda’s has been part of CCNRC since 2007.
 She is passionate about working with “non-huggable” species and loves to share her interest with students by teaching the aquatic investigation at the camp.
 In her spare time she loves to dance, rock climb, yoga, rollerblade, ice skate, and mountain bike.
 She also enjoys hanging out with her husband, son, and dog.

 Vernon Parent – Instructor

-Vernon has lived in Salt Lake City for the past 5 years, working for Utah State University as a faculty member teaching agriculture, natural resources and youth programs.
+Vernon has worked for Utah State University as a faculty member teaching agriculture, natural resources, and youth programs since 2000.
 With a Bachelors in Range Science (grass and shrub lands) and a Masters in Natural Resource Management, Vernon has spent time working on his family ranch, as a Back Country Ranger in Yellowstone National Park, and as a Range Con for the National Forest Service.

 Frannie Pena – Instructor

 Frannie Peña is the Agriculture Teacher/FFA Advisor at Pine View High School, she has been involved with the camp since 2013.
 She has helped with many different investigations and recreation activities at the camp, she will be teaching the soil investigation this year.